ROM hacking: Data editing

 A core component of many hacks (especially of role-playing video games) is editing data such as character, item, and enemy properties.
 This is usually done either "by hand" (with a hex editor) if the location and structure of the data is known, or with a game-specific editor that has this functionality.
-Through this, a hacker can alter how weapons work, how strong enemies are or how they act, etc. This can be done to make the game easier or harder, or to create new scenarios for the player to face.
+Through this, a hacker can alter how weapons work, how strong enemies are or how they act, etc. This can be done to make the game easier or harder or to create new scenarios for the player to face.

 Assembly hacking

-The most powerful, and arguably the most difficult, hacking technique is editing the game's actual code, a process called ASM hacking ("ASM" means "assembly", referring to the low level programming language that gets executed by the CPU).
-There is no set pattern for ASM hacking, as the code varies widely from game to game, but most skilled ASM hackers either use an emulator equipped with a built-in debugger or tracer, or run the ROM through a disassembler, then analyze the code and modify it using a hex editor or assembler according to their needs.
-While quite challenging compared to the relatively simple methods listed above, anything is possible with ASM hacking (of course, within the limits of the hardware/software of the gaming platform), ranging from altering enemy AI to changing how graphics are generated.
-(Of course, the possibilities are still limited by the hacker's ability to comprehend and modify the existing code.)

-If the developers used a typed language, the hacker may be able to compile their own code for the game in the same language if they have access to a proper compiler.
+The most powerful, and arguably the most difficult, hacking technique is editing the game's actual code, a process called assembly hacking or ASM hacking ("ASM" is short for "assembly", referring to the low-level programming language that gets executed by the CPU).
+There is no set pattern for assembly hacking, as the code varies widely from game to game, but most skilled assembly hackers either use an emulator equipped with a built-in debugger or tracer, or run the ROM through a disassembler, then analyze the code and modify it using a hex editor or assembler according to their needs.
+While quite challenging compared to the relatively simple methods listed above, "anything" is possible with assembly hacking, usually within the limitations of the hardware and software of the gaming platform.
+This can range from altering enemy AI to changing how graphics are generated.
+If the developers used a typed language, a hacker may be able to compile their code for the game in the same language if they have access to a proper compiler.
 One such example would be using C to hack Nintendo 64 games, since MIPS-GCC can compile code for the Nintendo 64.